Camping with Kids: Gear Essentials (& Little Luxuries)

 10. Maps.
 Yes, paper maps.
 Depending on where you go, remember you might lose your signal and GPS.
 Go old school and bring maps!

 11. Hiking gear.
 If you’re going to do day hikes, bring a backpack, whistles, and whatever else you’d like.

 Food & Fluid

 12. Food.
 Plan out your meals in advance to prevent excess and waste.
-We only needed two meals on site, so we brought hot dogs, veggie burgers, and quesadilla fixings (+ snacking veggies and fruits) for dinner and eggs and cereal bars for breakfast.
-We brought canned soup and beans as a backup but didn’t end up eating them.
-We also brought plenty of snacks + s’mores supplies for dessert.
+We have packed things like hot dogs, veggie burgers, and quesadilla fixings (+ snacking veggies and fruits) for dinner and eggs and cereal bars for breakfast.
+We also like bring canned soup and beans as backup options.
+Also bring plenty of snacks + s’mores supplies for dessert.
 I also recommend precutting all your fruit and veggies (and anything else that requires cutting) at home so you don't need to bring a knife and cutting board.

 13. Cooler.
 We left our cooler in the back of the car to reduce animal interest.